abdken1359/MarketMind-remastered/README.md

 # About MarketMindRemastered
 MarketMind remastered is the Nuxt 3 remastered version of the original marketMind.netlify.app.
-This version adds persistence across browsers with Nitro js, instead of the traditional browser local storage.
+This app stores user bucket list in the browser local storage, meaning changing the browser will also delete the list.
 New features will be added later.

 ## Nuxt Modules Used